 Competera is able to calculate the Price Index for every segment of monitored products.
 You can use two options for this analysis: tags and standard filters.

-The data set for analysis can contain an infinite number of variations that you need.
-For example, you can estimate how much your online store “costs” in the category of large appliances by KVI-positions regarding the market in the requested period of time.
+The data set for analysis can contain an infinite number of variations that you require.
+For example, you can estimate how much your online store “costs” in the category of large appliances, by KVI-positions regarding the market in the requested period of time.
 To do this, you need to create a tag with the corresponding segment.